alanng10/Kernel/Docue/a.md

 Kernel has major.

-Kernel is written in Single Lang.
+Kernel is written in Sand Lang.

 Kernel has interen.